AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    <td>[!UICONTROL Stato budget]</td>
    <td> <p>Questo è un campo obsoleto.
 Qualsiasi informazione visualizzata in questo campo è correlata a una funzionalità rimossa da [!DNL Workfront] e non è possibile aggiornare il campo. </p> <p>Questo campo mostra se il progetto è stato aggiunto al [!UICONTROL Capacity Planner] e se il relativo calcolo del budget è stato completato.
 Il [!UICONTROL Capacity Planner] è stato rimosso da [!DNL Workfront]. </p>
     <ul> <!--
-      <li data-mc-conditions="QuicksilverOrClassic.Draft mode">If the project is&nbsp;not added to the capacity planner, its value is <i>Not Included</i>.&nbsp;</li>
+      <li data-mc-conditions="QuicksilverOrClassic.Draft mode">If the project is  not added to the capacity planner, its value is <i>Not Included</i>.  </li>
      --> <!--
-      <li data-mc-conditions="QuicksilverOrClassic.Draft mode">If the project is&nbsp;added to the Capacity Planner but is excluded from the budget calculation,&nbsp;the value is <i>Included but not Calculated</i>.&nbsp;</li>
+      <li data-mc-conditions="QuicksilverOrClassic.Draft mode">If the project is  added to the Capacity Planner but is excluded from the budget calculation,  the value is <i>Included but not Calculated</i>.  </li>
      --> <!--
-      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> If the project is&nbsp;added to the Capacity Planner and included in the budget calculation, the value is <i>Included and Calculated</i>. </li>
+      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> If the project is  added to the Capacity Planner and included in the budget calculation, the value is <i>Included and Calculated</i>. </li>
      -->
     </ul> </td>
   </tr>